goofyboga/clustering_weighted_addresses/README.md

 ## Technical Summary
 Given the potential variability of member locations, both K-means and DBSCAN clustering have been utilised to deal with both uniform and non-uniform density clustering respectively.
 For K-means, Silhouette Score method has been used to obtain the optimal number of clusters which came out as 4 to 6.
-6 clusters was selected to prioritise small running groups.
+I ended up selecting 6 clusters to prioritise smaller groups.
 DBSCAN was more effective in providing localised clusters that was more geographically efficient as it accounted for irregularly shaped clusters of Sydney's population centres (non spherical).
 HOWEVER even in the best case selection of eps = 0.03 and min_samples = 3 -> DBSCAN still classifies ~15% of its data points as noise or outliers.
 This is highly unideal